 Class 2 to Class 9 Buildings include:

 A Fire Safety Schedule will be issued with the Construction Certificate or Complying Development Certificate.
 The Fire Safety Schedule will list the essential fire safety measures that are to be installed in the building or on the land and the Australian and/or other Standards to which they must be installed.
-A Fire Safety Certificate must be issued prior to the occupation of a building.
+A Template form - Fire Safety Certificate must be issued prior to the occupation of a building.

 There are a number of older buildings which may not currently be subject to these requirements, however, many of these buildings will be subject to a development consent, construction certificate or fire safety order at a future date which may incorporate these requirements.